paihari/syntropAI/documentation/04_01_ai_cloud-hub-regulator.md

 - Understand current infrastructure state
 - Reproduce identical deployments if needed
 - Trace failures or regressions to specific actions

+### 💸 2.
+Cost Oversight and FinOps Monitoring

+The Regulatory Arm monitors resource creation in coordination with FinOps policies.
+All cost-affecting actions are:
+- Logged to Slack (`#finops-alerts`)
+- Traced to their initiating request
+- Evaluated against predefined VM, region, and tag-based cost thresholds

+This forms the foundation for cost observability in future budget compliance workflows.

 ### 🛡️ 3.
 Experimental NIST OSCAL Reporting